Learn how to get top-tier coverage from agency co-founder Kelsey Libert as she shares her learnings from 10 years of experience and 5000+ campaigns.

 There are so many different options for boosting posts.
 Do you recommend using the boost button or going through ads manager?

 The Boost button works best with saved audiences, Mari says.
 So, maximize your results with the boost button by setting up saved audiences in ads manager.
 Then, you can choose the saved audience you’d like to target when you use the boost button.
+If you’re interested to learn more about finding audiences to target, check out BuzzSumo’s guide on how to use social media to research your next customers.

 Can you give some examples of Facebook pages where the page owners actively chat with their audience and asks questions well?